Interview with BONZA editor Brian Murphy

 Also a good overview:

-I am genuine in my passion to represent Baby Boomers and have spent 16 years of my life doing so and I deal with the age group every day in my work.
+I am genuine in my passion to represent Baby Boomers and have spent 17 years of my life doing.
+I want us to remain active in every way.

 There is around one third of the nation over 50 so the new government has to give us some priority to keeping them in work but planning ahead for the ageing process for Boomers who will demand to be allowed to have ownership of their golden years.

 Boomerang Centres is just one idea but it is working.